Official Languages Recognition Program (OLRP) – Discovery (Level 1)

 Who is the program for?

-Accreditation Canada’s Official Languages Recognition Program benefits the sites of any organization, irrespective of size, either public or private, that provides health and social services.
+Accreditation Canada’s Official Languages Recognition Program benefits any organization, irrespective of size, either public or private, that provides health or social services.
 Participating organizations may provide care or services in one or multiple settings.